Rudra00codes/Garud-Nirdeshak/README.md

 ## 🙏 Acknowledgments
 - Special thanks to all contributors
+- YOLOv8 for object detection
+- OpenCV for image processing
+- All contributors and maintainers
 - Inspired by the need for smarter emergency response systems
 - Built with ❤️ for saving lives